6. Contamination control

 Register of items

-All glass, ceramic and brittle plastics covered by the scope, must be listed on a register, which includes:
+All glass, ceramic and brittle materials covered by the scope, must be listed on a register, which provides enough information to allow each piece to be located including:

 - The number of items.